 I liked Jack’s presentation fine, but I’d come to Rainwater to learn about and view the sky and not to hear about Egyptian coins.
 Me, Miss D., and a few others tried to discretely move toward the lobby as Jack finally turned to the task of winding down his epic lecture.
 Outside, I could see stars.
 We jumped in the Camry and headed for the field.

 We got in an hour or so of observing Saturday night, but it was mostly sucker-hole city.
 When it became clear we wouldn’t be seeing much more, we packed Celeste in her case and loaded her in the car.
 We had a substantial drive ahead of us the next morning and wanted to leave straight from the motel.
 In other words, it was barely 11 p.m. when we threw in the towel on our first Mid-South adventure.

 Despite, or maybe because of travails like that refrigerator of a cabin—that dang sure made it a memorable expedition—we’d had a great time.
 Jim Hill did a good job with his star party, and we were to return to Mid-South the following year.
-The story of which I may tell y’all some Sunday.
+The story of which I tell rat-cheer.
 After that, we never did make it back to Rainwater Observatory.
 Work schedules, the tendency for the French Camp weather to be stormy in the spring, and the coming of the Chiefland Spring Picnic deterred us from going back post 1996.